RyenHY/Detection-Lab/README.md

 ## Objective

 As the most popular OS used in the security industry, these Linux projects were used to deepen my own understanding with practical exercises.
-Self-designed and sourced from Google Cyber Security Professional modules and Hack The Box Academy, they're also useful quick reference guides.
+Self-designed and sourced from Coursera Google Cyber Security Modules, Hack The Box Academy and TryHackMe, they're also useful quick reference guides.

 ### Skills Learned